Truss: UK to cap domestic energy prices, end fracking ban - KESQ

 Britain imports most of its natural gas — though largely from Norway. not Russia — and so is vulnerable to shifts in global prices.

-Truss also said she would issue more than 100 new licenses for North Sea drilling and end a ban on fracking in Britain.
+Truss also said she would issue scores more licenses for North Sea drilling and end a ban on fracking in Britain.
 Both measures will be condemned by environmentalists, who worry Truss may backtrack on the U.K.’s legally binding commitment to reduce carbon emissions to net zero by 2050.

 Britain suspended fracking in November 2019, saying it wasn’t possible to accurately predict tremors associated with the drilling.